| xchpst(8) | System Manager's Manual | xchpst(8) |

 because a new process is needed to act as PID 1 and in order to be able to

-mount a new procfs for the namespace.--fork-join
+mount a new procfs for the namespace.--fork-joinxchpst

 process.
 This option is necessary to take advantage of PID namespaces.
 The

-is also specified, the old
+path--new-root--private-run--private-tmp--new-root is also specified, the old

 shared /run directory will still be accessible if the stacked mount is

-is also specified, the old
+removed.--protect-home--new-root is also specified, the old

 shared host directories will still be accessible if the stacked mounts are